HUMR5133 – Business and Human Rights

 Lectures and seminars.

-Examination consists of a mid-term paper with a maximum of 2.500 words and a final assignment with a maximum of 4000 words, papers with text exceeding the word limit will not be sent to grading.
+Examination consists of a written assignment with a maximum of 5000 words.
+Please note that assignments with text exceeding the word limit will not be sent to grading.

-The mid-term paper account for 40% of the total grade, the final assignment will account for 60%.
+The written assignment account for 100 % of the total grade.
 One total grade is given for the whole coursework.

 Rules about cheating and plagiarism.